programminghistorian/ph-submissions/en/drafts/originals/data-into-choropleth-maps-with-python-and-folium.md

 1. At least 75% of these counties have had 5 or fewer killings.
 Thus, there must be a few counties in the top quartile that have had many more killings.

-I find the easiest way to figure out what's going on with the data is to visualize it with a [boxplot](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.boxplot.html).
+A [boxplot](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.boxplot.html) is a useful tool to visualize the data's distribution.

 > The default boxplot is vertical, but since most monitors are landscape-orientation, when I'm displaying the data on my monitor, I prefer to make the boxplot horizontal.
 To display the boxplot vertically, omit the `vert=False` keyword.